 Huperzine A is a substance first found in a Chinese medicinal herb called Huperzia serrata.
 In a placebo controlled trial 58% of people with Alzheimer’s disease had significant improvement in memory and cognitive and behavioral functions after taking 200 mcg of Huperzine A. The herbal extract from the leaves of Ginkgo Biloba tree is a leading ingredient used for assisting people with Alzheimer’s disease.
 While Ginkgo Biloba is not a cure, it may improve memory and quality of life and slow progression in the early stages of the disease.
 Fatty acids from fish oil containing DHA is a scientifically established compound that plays a significant role in the support of brain health.

-Markovit offers Active Mind that contains several carefully selected ingredients that can help individuals for the support of memory health.
-Also available is its Fish Oil Omega Gold 1400 which is a highly potent Fish Oil delivering 1400 mg of Omega 3 (EPA and DHA- the essential Fatty Acids) per serving.
+- Fish Oil Omega Gold 1500 which is a highly potent Fish Oil delivering 1400 mg of Omega 3 (EPA and DHA- the essential Fatty Acids) per serving.

 Reference: WED MD: